Cisternerne: Cisternerne today

 Today, Cisternerne is a part of the Frederiksberg Museums (Frederiksbergmuseerne).
-The old subterranean water reservoir of Soendermarken shows exhibitions of contemporary art.
+The old subterranean water reservoir of Søndermarken shows exhibitions of contemporary art.
 The huge dripstone cave is sparsely lit, the climate is moist and cool.

-Every year, Cisternerne invites an internationally recognized artist or architect to create an exhibition particular to this underground space - an exhibition in large-scale that interacts with and emphasizes the unique architecture, climate, atmosphere and history of Cisternerne.
+Every year, Cisternerne invites an internationally recognized artist or architect to create a large-scale exhibition particular to this underground space, interacting with and emphasizing the unique architecture, climate, atmosphere and history of Cisternerne.
 The art projects that unfold at the Cisternerne are site-specific and cannot be built or rebuilt any other place in the world.

 History

 Cisternerne, an abandoned subterranean reservoir, once contained the supply of drinking water for the Danish capital and could hold as much as 16 million litres of clean water.

 Excavation began in 1856.
 Taking only three years to complete, the great structure quickly helped to alleviate many of the water supply problems of the day; but by 1933, the city’s cisterns ceased their function as a reservoir for drinking water, and they were finally drained in 1981.

 In 1996, during Copenhagen’s year as the designated European City of Culture (later known as European Capital of Culture), the underground water reservoir was put to use as an exhibition space.
 The expedition was a joint initiative between the City of Frederiksberg and gallery owner Max Seidenfaden, who continued to run Cisternerne as a museum of modern glass art from 2001 to 2013.

 From 2013, Cisternerne became a part of the Frederiksberg Museums (Frederiksbergmuseerne) and was turned into an exhibition space for contemporary art.